-Key Performance Indicators (KPIs) are defined as the key drivers of economic activity for a company In essence, KPI’s measure the productivity of an organization.
+Key Performance Indicators (KPIs) are defined as the key drivers of economic activity for a company In essence, KPIs measure the productivity of an organization.
 By performing a key drivers analysis of the most important business activities that drive profit and cash flow you can then develop a set of key performance ideas.
 Included in your key drivers analysis should be a sensitivity analysis of your financial projections in order to identify the key financial drivers.
 The best way to manage and report KPIs is through the use of Flash Reports.

 (Find out why KPI’s are important!)

 Key performance metrics should include both financial and operational metrics, as well as, combinations of the two.
 Key performance measurement is as much an art as a science.
 The actual numbers themselves are not as important as the trends in the key performance measures.
-By combining financial measurements with operational performance measurements you can guage the productivity of an organization.
+By combining financial measurements with operational performance measurements you can gauge the productivity of an organization.

-Examples of throughput would include:
+Examples of throughput would include the following:

-Examples of resources would include:
+Examples of resources would include the following:

 So, in order to calculate productivity over a period (expressed as a KPI), we would take a measure of throughput such as widgets produced and divide it by a resource such as machine hours.
 The resulting KPI would be widgets produced per machine hour.

-Examples of key performance indicators (KPIs) would include:
+Examples of key performance indicators (KPIs) would include the following: